July 2018 in the Smoking Gun study

 Segments of the programme even came live from the company’s Lancashire factory.
 You can learn more about how we secured this enviable exposure by reading our article on top tips for bagging TV and radio spots.

 Silentnight also helped us claim one of six new CIPR PRide North West award nominations— namely Best Use of Content.
-We’re also up for Best Use of Media Relations and Best Consumer Relations Campaign (for our work with Childs Farm), Not-For-Profit Campaign (Support Adoption for Pets), Transport or Automotive Campaign (Prestone), and Outstanding Public Relations Consultancy.
+We’re also up for Best Use of Media Relations and Best Consumer Relations Campaign, Not-For-Profit Campaign (Support Adoption for Pets), Transport or Automotive Campaign (Prestone), and Outstanding Public Relations Consultancy.

 Looking to the future, we’re delighted to announce that we will now be assisting Melanoma UK.
 The advocacy group is dedicated to supporting those suffering from this common form of skin cancer, and their families, working tirelessly to lend a helping hand to those struggling at a stressful and scary time in their lives.
 We’re honoured to be tasked with assisting this organisation.